lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 Schema browser
 --------------

-*Provide a link to schema browser, and mention how the Portal aspect serves as schema browser too.*
+*Provide a link to schema browser*

+The RSP Portal aspect includes lists of column names and their descriptions for DP0.3 tables, and so can also be used as a schema browser.

 .. _DP0-3-Data-Products-DPDD-Catalogs: